 6. App store

 Squarespace launched their extensions marketplace in December 2019.
 The selection is still very narrow, they mainly focus on eCommerce integrations (shipping and accounting apps, for example).
+You can take a look at the top 32 Squarespace plugins.

-Shopify, on the other hand, is one of the best eCommerce app stores around with more than 2400 apps available.
+Shopify, on the other hand, has one of the best eCommerce app stores around with more than 2400 apps available.
 It’s like a features buffet, where you can pick and choose whatever you want from a variety of paid and free apps.
 The premium ones fall in the range of $15 to $50 per month.

 The verdict: Shopify wins as its app store is one of the best among all website builders.